 Through a competitive process, AWH selects agencies to work with families for up to two years.
 The program uses a scattered-site approach to place families in areas where affordable housing is more limited.
 This will also build social networks to increase the probability of long-term economic independence within 24 months – a key objective of the endowment.

-The City of Charlotte has committed $10 million toward the endowment, and we are close to our goal of raising $10 million from the private sector.
+The City of Charlotte committed $10 million toward the endowment, and the Foundation raised $16 million from the private sector.
 While the AWH endowment ramps up to housing 100 new families every year starting in 2021, FFTC joined with several faith-based partners and created a pilot to house 114 families with successful results.

 Affordable housing is a critical component for fostering upward mobility and creating vibrant communities.
 Yet, Mecklenburg County currently faces a deficit of 34,000 affordable housing units, and nearly half of its residents are cost-burdened, which means housing costs exceed 30 percent of income.

 In response to this housing crisis, the Charlotte Housing Opportunity Investment Fund was created and seeded with a $5 million program-related investment from FFTC’s governing board.
-The goal is to eventually grow the fund to $50 million and help mitigate the growing affordability gap to develop housing that serves residents in a range of incomes..
-The fund will be managed by Local Initiatives Support Corporation.
+The fund is managed by Local Initiatives Support Corporation.

 The privately financed mechanism to help build more affordable housing works in tandem with the City of Charlotte’s Housing Trust Fund, which is publicly financed.